ni/monodrive-documentation/docs/scenario-dashboard.md

 ### Weather

 The monoDrive Batch Scenario Manager offers many pre-build weather profiles and an option for customizing a new weather profile.
-The weather configuration provides light color changes and the angle of the sun.
-User will also be able to alter the amount of rain on the roads, amount of wind, wind angle, and rain fall in a scene.
+The weather configuration provides customizable changes such as the angle of the sun, the amount of rain on the roads, amount of wind, wind angle, and rain fall in a scene.

   <div class="img_container">
     <img class='wide_img' src="../imgs/dashboard_weather.png"/>